Sara Lance: Development

+Casting

+Jacqueline MacInnes Wood was cast as Sara Lance in March 2012 and appeared in the pilot episode of Arrow.
+However, due to scheduling conflicts the role was recast.
+Caity Lotz was announced to be playing Arrow's version of Black Canary during July 2013.
+During the same month it was revealed that her character is Sara, who had survived the Queen's Gambit shipwreck.

 Reception

 The revelation in the season two episode, "Heir to the Demon", that Sara is bisexual and has been in a relationship with Nyssa al Ghul was positively received by critics as it made her the first character from either Marvel or DC to be explicitly shown as bisexual in either the movies or TV shows.
-IGN's Jesse Schedeen praised the relationship between Sara and Wentworth Miller's character Leonard Snart, as well as the chemistry between Lotz and Miller, calling their "faint romantic tension that existed between [them] since the first episode" containing more weight than many of the other relationships on the show.
+IGN's Jesse Schedeen praised the relationship between Sara and Wentworth Miller's character Leonard Snart (dubbed by fans as "Captain Canary"), as well as the chemistry between Lotz and Miller, describing the "faint romantic tension that existed between [them] since the first episode" as containing more weight than many of the other relationships on the show.